yutannihilation/savvy/docs/design.md

-## External SEXP and owned SEXP
+## Treating External SEXP and owned SEXP differently

-First thing I want to discuss is that savvy uses separate types for SEXP passed from outside and that created within Rust function.
+Savvy is opinionated in many points.
+One thing I think should be introduced before diving into thedetails is that savvy uses separate types for SEXP passed from outside and that created within Rust function.
 The former, external SEXP, is read-only, and the latter, owned SEXP, is writable.
 Here's the list: